It’s a simple question with a simple answer: What are automation testing tools?

 - Test cases where the criteria are always changing

 In these instances, you can see why it would be beneficial to have a pair of human eyes on the testing.
 For example, the first time a test code is written, it should be run manually to ensure that it delivers the expected result.
 Once this is verified, it can then be used as an automated solution.

-In the cases where automation testing is appropriate, you’ll see some specific benefits, including:
+In the cases where automation testing is appropriate, you’ll see some specific benefits, (perhaps even more so if you are already using AI in test automation) including:

 - Wider test coverage